-Use plenty of positive and encouraging words with your child.
+Use plenty of positive and encouraging words when talking with your child.
 Try to avoid using sarcasm or mockery and get rid of put-downs from the words you use as a parent.
-Children often don’t understand your purpose, and if they do, these messages can create negative-ways of talking and connecting with each other.
+Children often don’t understand your purpose, and if they do, these messages can create negative ways of talking and connecting with each other.
 Be a good role model by treating others how you would like to be treated.

 Make an extra effort to set a good example about how to connect and talk with other people at home and in public.
 Use words like "I'm sorry," "please," and "thank you."
 Children learn a lot from observing and imitating their parent’s behavior.

 Make plans to spend time alone with your young child or teen doing something she enjoys on a regular basis.
-Encourage your child to be active by going on walks, bicycle riding, or playing ball with him or her.
+Encourage your child to be active by going on walks, bicycle riding, or playing ball with you.
 Consider sending a Valentine’s Day card to your older child or teen.
 Think about making Valentine’s Day cards together with your preschool or younger school age child.

 Mark family game nights on your calendar so the entire family can look forward to having ways to enjoy spending time together.
 Put a different family member's name under each date, and have that person choose which game will be played that evening.
 Turn off cellphones and/or tablets during these family times.

-Consider owning a pet, if possible.
-Having a pet can help make some children, especially those with chronic illnesses and disabilities, feel better by increasing their physical activity, enhancing their overall feelings, and offering another way to connect with someone they care about.
+Consider owning a pet if possible.
+Having a pet can help make some children, especially those with chronic illnesses and disabilities, feel better by increasing their physical activity, enhancing their overall positive feelings, and offering another way to connect with someone they care about.